Language Land

 Membean Explanation:

 Membean is an online vocabulary program that is tailored to each individual student.
 As they learn more vocab words, they progress to higher levels, moving at a pace that suits their individual learning needs.
+They will use this program all the way through 12th grade.

 Students have 30 minutes of Membean that they need to complete each week by Monday night at midnight.